ForexAndBeyond/candlestick-patterns/README.md

-# candlestick-patterns
+# Candlestick Patterns

-> Candlestick patterns detector
+This repo holds all of candlestick price-action patterns.

 ## Available patterns
 * Inverted Hammer